Exploring Manuka Honey & Jelly Bush Honey for Health

 - Helicobacter pylori

 Most manuka honeys use the UMF grading system.
 This grading system was set up by the UMF Honey Association of New Zealand (UMFHA) to ensure industry standards.
-Another standard commonly referenced is the MGO level or methylglyoxal content.
+This resource produced by UMF Honey Association,, explains in more detail about the UMF quality, grading and rating system.
+Another standard commonly referenced in the medicinal honey arena is the MGO level or methylglyoxal content.

 Active Honey Doesn’t Come Cheap!